MarcisAn/hime-rust-runtime/README.md

 Patches can also be submitted by email, or through the [issue management system](https://github.com/cenotelie/hime/issues).

 The [isse tracker](https://github.com/cenotelie/hime/issues) contains tickets that are accessible to newcomers.
 Look for tickets with `[beginner]` in the title.
 These tickets are good ways to become more familiar with the project and the codebase.

+## License ##

+This software is licenced under the Lesser General Public License (LGPL) v3.
+Refers to the `LICENSE.txt` file at the root of the repository for the full text, or to [the online version](http://www.gnu.org/licenses/lgpl-3.0.html).